-Recent conferences that AUDMUN participated in are: Harvard Model Congress Dubai (HMCD), hosted for three years at AUD in partnership with AUDMUN, UC Berkeley Model United Nations Conference XVIII (UCBMUN), Columbia Model United Nations in New York (CMUNNY).
+Recent conferences that AUDMUN planned and participated in are: AUDMUN's Inaugural Annual Conference at AUD, Harvard Model Congress Dubai (HMCD), hosted for three years at AUD in partnership with AUDMUN, UC Berkeley Model United Nations Conference XVIII (UCBMUN), Columbia Model United Nations in New York (CMUNNY).
 The National Model United Nations Conference held in Washington, D.C.
 (NMUNDC), operated by the National Collegiate Conference Association in partnership with the Osgood Center for International Studies.
 In addition to the 43rd session of the University of Pennsylvania Model United Nations Conference (UPMUNC) as well as Bucharest International Students Model United Nations (BISMUN) conference, among others.
 For further information on MUN events and to learn more about AUDMUN, please contact the Student Services Office or the External Relations Office.